JaesungHuh/VoxMovies/README.md

 |    [finetuned.model](https://drive.google.com/file/d/1QVKn7U4u01uDWTinxGmpnkWoqVOFDY4U/view?usp=sharing)   | 5.76 | 7.10 | 8.36 | 7.37 |  9.55 |

 ### Codebase
-This evaluation code is based on [clova voxceleb trainer](https://github.com/clovaai/voxceleb_trainer).
+This evaluation code is largely based on [clova voxceleb trainer](https://github.com/clovaai/voxceleb_trainer).
 Please refer to this repo if you want to train/finetune the model.

 ### Citation
 If you make use of this code, kindly reference: